 - Make sure you know what metric is the best measure of success

-Here are a few A/B tests you should consider doing:
+Here are a few type of A/B tests you should be doing:

 - Test longer emails vs shorter emails